 - For older kids, distinguish between desire and arousal.
 Abusers may confuse a child by pointing to their arousal reaction, but that does not at all mean the child wanted to watch or do the sexual act.

-You might be looking at this list, wondering how to do #2, or what’s the best way to go about #4, 5, or 6.
+You might be looking at this list, wondering how to do #2, or the best way to go about #4 or 6.
 I understand!
 This is just a place to start, so you know if you’re doing the important pieces or leaving something out.

 For more, check out the video series on Parenting and Preventing Sexual Abuse.
 It includes my webinar, in which many of these points are explained, and 8 interviews from the 2016 and 2017 interview series, which dive into these topics in more depth.

 If this feels hard to do, hard to talk about, there’s really nothing better than watching it be modeled for you.
 These experts will give you the words and phrases, the key points to address.
-Purchasing the video series means you’ll be able to stream any of the videos at your convenience – no time limits or downloads or passwords.
+Purchasing the video series means you’ll be able to stream any of the videos at your convenience – no time limits or downloads.
 Easy-peasy!

 Let this be your check list.
 If there’s something you haven’t done yet, hop to it!
 If you’ve got all 7 checked off, give yourself a pat on the back.
+Thank you!
 You’re amazing!

 In support of you,